 I think you will find the risk of loss is a bit higher than zero on that one.

-Yes in today’s commercial reality, 20th of the following month has become standard and if you have your Terms of Trade, credit checking and other credit management procedures in place you do minimize the risks, but it is your right to ask for a deposit especially if your gut instinct tells you so.
+Yes in today’s commercial reality, 20th of the following month has become standard and if you have your Terms of Trade, credit checking and other credit management procedures in place you do minimise the risks, but it is your right to ask for a deposit especially if your gut instinct tells you so.

 Just a thought.